mwittig/pimatic-unipi-evok/README.md

 ## Device Configuration

-Devices must be added manually to the device section of your pimatic config.
-To simplify the configuration, [snippets](https://raw.githubusercontent.com/mwittig/pimatic-unipi-evok/master/config-snippets.txt) are provided for all device types.
+As of pimatic version 0.9, devices can be added easily using the discovery function of the pimatic frontend.
+However, if you wish to add devices directly to the config file instead, [snippets](https://raw.githubusercontent.com/mwittig/pimatic-unipi-evok/master/config-snippets.txt) are provided for all device types.